persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - x_1 the output is the first item of the list

-      - right side, 4 tabs : Summary - PDF/CDF - Box plots - Scatter plots
+      - right side, 7 tabs : Summary - PDF/CDF - Box plots - Table - Cobweb plot - Plot matrix - Scatter plots

-      - when changing the variable, the tabs are updated
+      - when changing the variable, the tabs (Summary - PDF/CDF - Box plots) are updated
       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - check the tabs (Table - Cobweb plot - Plot matrix - Scatter plots) are linked : do several selections in a tab and check the selection is the same in the others tabs
+      - check on the tabs (Table - Cobweb plot - Plot matrix - Scatter plots - Parameters) : the list view is hidden
       - Summary tab:

         - check tables are well drawn
         - 2 types of extrema tables: one for the output x_1 and one for inputs x_0, x_1 and x_3
         - Moments estimates table has 4 columns : Estimate - Value - Lower bound - Upper bound
         - there are bounds only for Mean and Standard deviation
         - check probability and quantile spinboxes behavior

-      - Scatter plots tab:

-        - 3 sub-tabs : Scatter plots - Plot matrix X-X - Plot matrix Y-X

-        - when clicking on the tab, the list view is hidden

   - Inference analysis : inference item